+Prerequisite:

+CHEM2301

+Exclusions:

+Unavailable to students with credit for CHEM261.

 A study of the unifying concepts of biochemistry, the structure of proteins, enzymes, nucleic acids, carbohydrates, lipids and a brief introduction to their metabolism.
 Course includes lab component.

+CHEM2601L

 INTRODUCTORY BIOCHEMISTRY LAB

+Credits: 0

+Lab component for CHEM2601.

+CHEM3201

 MATHEMATICS FOR CHEMISTRY I

+Credits: 3

+Prerequisite:

 MATH1206 or equivalent and 9 credits in Chemistry.

+Exclusions:

 Unavailable to students with credit for CHEM301 or MATH251

+Note:

+Normally offered every other year.

 Cross-listed with MATH2113 Topics covered will include the application of ordinary differential equations, vector algebra, matrices, determinants and operators to such areas of chemistry as point group theory, modern molecular orbital theory, factor analysis and eigenvalue problems.
 Course includes lab component.

+CHEM3201L

 MATHEMATICS FOR CHEMISTRY I LAB

+Credits: 0